Kendall & Kylie Jenner Pay Tribute To Dad Caitlyn Jenner On Father’s Day

 Meanwhile, Radar Online reports that Caitlyn Jenner spent Father’s Day in L.A. with her rumored girlfriend, Sophia Hutchins.
 The duo looked at cars with friends instead of spending the day with family members.
 Cait also recently missed her son Brody Jenner’s wedding when she attended the Austria For Life Ball with Hutchins on the same weekend.

-As previously reported by the Inquisitr, Brody Jenner was hurt with Caitlyn Jenner, and his sisters, Kendall and Kylie Jenner were not in attendance at his wedding to Kaitlynn Carter earlier this month.
+As previously reported by the Inquisitr, Brody Jenner was hurt when Caitlyn Jenner and his sisters, Kendall and Kylie Jenner, were not in attendance at his wedding to Kaitlynn Carter earlier this month.